EvictionLab/eviction-lab-website/site/content/updates/media/media-guide.md

 Photos on the site are licensed via their photographers, and you may reach out to them to inquire about usage; all photographers are credited either within captions or in the footer.

-If you'd like for us to create custom screenshots or advise on map embedding, feel free to reach out to <a href="mailto:press@evictionlab.org">press@evictionlab.org</a>, and we'd be glad to help.
+If you'd like us to create custom screenshots or advise on map embedding, feel free to reach out to <a href="mailto:press@evictionlab.org">press@evictionlab.org</a>, and we'd be glad to help.

 <hr />